-Shaundra “Shani” B Daily is an associate professor of practice in electrical and computer engineering and computer science at Duke University.
-Her research focuses on the design, implementation and evaluation of technologies, programs, and curricula to support diversity, equity and inclusion in STEM fields.
+Shaundra “Shani” B Daily is a professor of practice in electrical and computer engineering and computer science at Duke University.